 Students in this program earn an Enterprise Resource Planning (ERP) Certificate with SAP, which is an enterprise system with high complexity applications used in many project and supply chain management roles.
 SAP helps professionals in the field manage the entire supply chain process, from the purchase of raw materials to the distribution of a finished product with multiple touch points in between.

 Project and Supply Chain Management majors can expect good job prospects post-graduation in areas such as project management, warehousing, logistics, purchasing, systems analysis and more.
 In fact, the National Bureau of Labor Statistics indicates that supply chain management professions are projected to increase by 2% nationally and by 5% in Pennsylvania.
-The bureau also reported that the median pay for logisticians in 2015 was $74,260, and $86,630 for logistics managers.
+In 2021, the bureau also reported that the median pay for:

 Potential job titles include: